plafer/plafer.github.io/_posts/2019-04-11-math-notation-from-programmer-perspective.md

 #### Step 2

-We can now evaluate the first multiplication operator.
+We can now evaluate the first multiplication symbol.
 It multiplies a field element $$a+b$$ and a vector $$v$$.
 It is thus a vector space scalar multiplication operator.